 The NBF submitted that there was no need for guidelines on media reporting from the stage of registration of FIR as ‘such restriction on reporting by media would tantamount to no crime ever being reported and would amount to silencing of the press’ [pg.
 146] under Article 19(1)(a) of the Constitution.

-Respondent Times Now (channel) argued that ‘norms to regulate the media and to raise its professional standard must come from inside, thereby in a way accepting the self-regulation mechanism of the broadcasting industry’ [pg.
+Respondent Times Now (a news channel) argued that ‘norms to regulate the media and to raise its professional standard must come from inside, thereby in a way accepting the self-regulation mechanism of the broadcasting industry’ [pg.
 130].
 It submitted that the CTVN Act, the CTVN Rules and the Program Code provide a sufficient safeguard required to be followed by electronic media.

 Court’s Findings